awsdocs/amazon-sagemaker-developer-guide/doc_source/configure-service-catalog-templates.md

 Description: Service generated Id of the project.
 ```

-For more information about creating AWS Service Catalog portfolios and products, see [Step 3: Create an AWS Service Catalog Portfolio](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-portfolio.html) and its subsequent sections\.
+For more information about creating Service Catalog portfolios and products, see [Step 3: Create an AWS Service Catalog Portfolio](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-portfolio.html) and its subsequent sections\.

 **Optional template parameters**